10 Content Marketing Case Studies To 10X Your Traffic (Fast!)

 Here’s what I found:

-This company grew an email list of over one million subscribers.
+This company has grown an email list of over one million subscribers.

 Chief Sumo, Noah Kagan built the company from nothing.
 Now it makes more revenue per employee than Facebook, Amazon, and Google.